College Application Process for Class of 2024

 - Some colleges use the Common Application (www.commonapp.org).
 The Common App opens on August 1.
 You can complete and submit one Common App to multiple schools, but you must first register with Common App through its website.
 Individual schools may require that you complete a school-specific writing supplement, and pay their application fee.
 Follow instructions for each school carefully.
-(See Common Application Specifics)

-- Some colleges also are using the Coalition Application (www.mycoalition.org).
+- Some colleges are also using the Coalition Application (www.mycoalition.org).
 You must create your own Coalition account.
 You will check the box in your Coalition account to indicate that you will be sending your transcript separately, and then you must request your supplemental materials such as recommendation letters and transcript through SchooLinks.

 - Types of deadlines include Rolling Admission, Priority Deadline, Early Action, Early Decision, and Regular Decision.
 (Refer to NACAC Definitions of Admission Options in Higher Education .)